andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_07_Denoising.rst

 Next Steps
 **********

 For most datasets, the above figures should look similar - the distribution of connectivity values will be centered close to zero, and the BOLD timeseries will be smoothed out.
-If the data passes those checks, you are ready to begin estimating a general linear model using those regresssors.
+If the data passes those checks, you are ready to begin estimating a general linear model using those regressors.
 To see how to do this, click the ``Next`` button.

 Exercises